finos/community/docs/governance/Collaborative-Principles.md

 ---
 id: collaborative-principles
-title: Collaborative Principles for FINOS Projects
+title: Our Collaborative Principles
 ---

-FINOS technical projects are free to determine their own governance so long as it is consistent with FINOS policy.
+FINOS technical projects are free to determine their own governance so long as it is consistent with [FINOS policies](https://finos.org/governance).
 However, projects are expected to adhere to best practices for open source collaboration.
 The practices documented here help to ensure that FINOS projects are well-documented, inclusive, free of intellectual property issues, and responsive to their communities.

 ## Project materials and communication